Dividing defined benefit pensions in divorce

 Dividing a defined benefit pension by calculating a present value

 In some situations a couple may not want to share future, monthly pension benefits but would rather determine the value of a pension in the present, at the moment of divorce, and use this value to offset other assets being kept by a spouse.
-The present value of a pension can be calculated using the present value pension calculator on this site or by paying an accountant or actuary between $175 and $300 and waiting a week or two.
+The present value of a pension can be calculated instantly for $50 using the present value pension calculator on this site or by paying an accountant or actuary between $175 and $300 and waiting a week or two.

 Once you have determined a present value for the pension, this value can be treated just like the value of any marital asset that is divided at the time of divorce.
 This allows the pension-participant spouse to keep all the future monthly benefits from the pension, if they want, and allows the non-participant spouse to keep other marital assets with equivalent value.

 This “buy out” method can be particularly helpful if one spouse wants to keep the marital house and the other spouse wants to keep the pension.
 If a couple has $250,000 equity in their house, and one spouse has a pension with a present value of $250,000, one spouse can keep the house and the other spouse can keep the entire pension without any cash changing hands.

 Tax Implications of Dividing a Pension Present Value